E33aS42/logistic_reg/README.md

 This project was done in 3 parts:
 1. A data analysis helped identify which features to keep among the set of 20 different features.
 2. A logitistic regression model was trained on our training set and could reach an accuracy above 98% on a provided test set .
-3. Implementation of other optimization algorithms (stochastic gradient descent, minibatch GD, loss momentum, SGD+loss momentum) and comparison of the gain in computational time.
+3. Implementation of other optimization algorithms (stochastic gradient descent, minibatch GD, momentum, SGD+momentum) and comparison of the gain in computational time.

 # Results
 1. 3 relevant and uncorrelated features were identified: ['Astronomy', 'Ancient Runes', 'Charms']